Differential $t\bar{t}$ cross-section measurements using boosted top quarks in the all-hadronic final state with 139 fb$^{-1}$ of ATLAS data: Correction procedures

 The inclusive cross-section, $\sigma^{\mathrm{fid}}$, for \ttbar\ events in the particle-level (parton-level) phase space, obtained by integrating the differential cross-section, is used to determine the normalized differential cross-section $1/\sigma^{\rm fid}\cdot{\dif}\sigma^{\rm fid} / {\dif}X^i$.
 The particle-level fiducial phase-space cross-section is not corrected for the all-hadronic \ttbar\ branching fraction of 0.457 \cite{PDG}.
 This branching fraction is used to correct the parton-level fiducial phase-space cross-section measurement in order to facilitate a comparison with NNLO fixed-order predictions.

-Tests are performed at both particle level and parton level to verify that the unfolding procedure recovers the generator-level distributions for input distributions that vary from the observed distributions or nominal predictions by factors consistent with the statistical uncertainties in the observed distributions.
+Tests are performed at both particle level and parton level to verify that the unfolding procedure recovers the generator-level distributions for detector-level distributions that vary from the nominal predictions.
+These tests include linear reweighting of the input distributions as a function of kinematic variables or reweighting based on possible data/prediction discrepancies.
 These stress tests show that the results of the unfolding procedure are unbiased as long as the variations in the input distributions are consistent with the measurement resolution of the observable.
+As part of the estimation of modelling systematic uncertainties, other tests are performed where the underlying model is changed, e.g., the parton-shower model or the top-quark mass.
+These are described in Section~\ref{sec:systematics}.